-An ideal learning management system (LMS) would tailor its user interface to Learner preferences to create the best possible learning experience for each user.
+An ideal learning management system (LMS) would tailor its user interface to Learner preferences to create the best learning experience for each user.
 Unfortunately, in the real world, interacting with most LMS systems is, at best, annoying and, at worst, confounding to Learners.

 In addition, the default page and interface designs can challenge users when searching for relevant training resources.
 Fortunately, many systems provide options to improve or augment the default system interface and page structure.